MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-reconcile-payments-auto-application.md

     The **Payment Reconciliation Journal** page is filled with lines for payments representing bank transactions in the imported bank statement.

      On lines for payments that have been automatically applied to their related open entries, the **Match Confidence** field has a value between **Low** and **High** to indicate the quality of the data matching that the suggested payment application is based on.
-In addition, the **Account Name**, **Account Type**, and **Account No.** fields are filled with information about the customer or vendor that the payment is applied to.
+In addition, the **Account Name**, **Account Type**, and **Account No.** fields are filled with information about the customer or supplier that the payment is applied to.

     The automatic applications, the matching qualities, and whether lines require review are defined by rules that you can edit to adjust the results.
 For more information, see [Set Up Rules for Automatic Application of Payments](receivables-how-set-up-payment-application-rules.md).

 7. To review, accept/remove, or manually change multiple payment applications that have a value in the **Difference** field, choose the **Lines with Difference** action at the bottom.

     The **Payment Application Review** page opens showing the first application to review.
 The next application to review will be shown on the page as you process the preceding one.
-All relevant information about the customer or vendor that the payment is applied to, the matching details, and actions to process the line, such as the **Accept Application** and **Apply Manually** actions.
+All relevant information about the customer or supplier that the payment is applied to, the matching details, and actions to process the line, such as the **Accept Application** and **Apply Manually** actions.

 8. To review, accept/remove, or manually change multiple payment applications that are set to be reviewed, according to the payment application rule, choose the **Lines to Review** action at the bottom.
 The same experience as described for step 8 is presented